psoukie/zipchord/README.md

 Please see the Wiki pages for information including [how to use ZipChord](https://github.com/psoukie/zipchord/wiki/How-to-use-ZipChord), documentation for the [user interface](https://github.com/psoukie/zipchord/wiki/Main-Window), [custom dictionaries](https://github.com/psoukie/zipchord/wiki/Shortcut-dictionaries), and more.

-Dictionary files now use the filename suffixes `*.chords.txt` and `*.shorthands.txt`.
-Legacy dictionary files are upgraded automatically to the new naming convention when they are loaded.
-If you use configuration-switching `.ini` files that point to dictionaries explicitly, update those filenames manually before using them.

 ## Feedback

 If you have any questions, feedback, or suggestions, please write a note in the [Discussions](https://github.com/psoukie/zipchord/discussions).
 You can also report a bug if you run across anything that seems broken or create a feature suggestion under [Issues](https://github.com/psoukie/zipchord/issues).